First Aid for Scalding: How to Treat Hot Water Burn Injury

 What is a Scald?

 Scalds are slow-healing burns caused by moist heat.
-This burn can be risky because it destroys affected tissues and cells in the body.
-In more severe cases, burn victims can go into shock, which can be life-threatening.
+Scalds arerisky because it destroys affected tissues and cells in the body.
+In more severe cases, burn victims go into shock, which is be life-threatening.

-Boiling water burns can be accidental, and they’re often caused by minor accidents when you are in a hurry or under pressure, such as spilling a hot drink on your skin.
-Steam from the oven can also cause scalding.
+Boiling water burns are accidental, and they’re often caused by minor accidents when you are in a hurry or under pressure, such as spilling a hot drink on your skin.
+Steam from the oven causes scalding as well.
 Tap water burns are more likely if your hot water heater is set above 120°F.

 Scald burns are widespread in the restaurant industry.
 This is because the water temperature in a restaurant kitchen must be kept high to prevent bacterial overgrowth and properly clean cookware.